 Grants: Drilled News received early funding from the Institute for Governance and Sustainable Development.
 Thank you to the Economic Hardship Reporting Project and Fossil Free Media for providing launch support for Drilled Local.
+The FILE Foundation provided seed funding for Damages.
 If your organization would like to talk about supporting local and regional climate accountability journalism, please get in touch.

 We are actively seeking additional funding.
 As additional organizations provide funding for Drilled News, we will update this list.